Hwoo-Kim/attention-is-all-you-need-pytorch/README.md

 You need to check following files: train.py, Models.py, Layers.py, SubLayers.py, Modules.py

+There is an example how to use Transformer class at the bottom of train.py

 # Attention is all you need: A Pytorch Implementation